BugHunterJordan/Book-Cafe-Website/README.md

 - Clear and maintainable code organization.

 You can access the HTML and CSS code in the files above:
-- `PangrazziBookCafe` — contains the HTML structure and content of the Pangrazzi Book Cafe website.
+- `PangrazziBookCafe.html` — contains the HTML structure and content of the Pangrazzi Book Cafe website.
 - `PortfolioStyles.css` — contains all CSS styling rules for layout, colors, and spacing.

 ## Skills Practiced